 Data in scorecards can be at variance with service's own data.
+Dietetic service's own data (currently being checked) indicates fewer breaches.
 This is partly due to patient choice and non response to opt-in systems, which cannot be captured on ePex system.
-Reduced staffing due to maternity leave, vacancies and some short term absences have reduced capacity in Community Dietetics and DESMOND programme.
-Recruitment has been successful and community dietetics is now at full complement although remains under sustained pressure due to high demand, and a long term sickness absence.
-We've put in some additional hours from existing resource, and the CD service is currently meeting 9 week waiting time target.
-Challenges remain in specialities such as GI, Diabetes Care, Mental Health, Learning Disability, DESMOND and eating disorders due to increased referral rates and limited capacity.
+Reduced staffing due to maternity leave, vacancies and some sickness absences have reduced capacity in Community Dietetics and DESMOND programme.
+Recruitment has been successful and community dietetics is now at full complement although remains under pressure due to high demand, and reduced capacity due to efficiency savings.
+We have put in some additional hours from existing resource.
+Challenges remain in specialities such as GI, Diabetes Care, Mental Health, DESMOND and eating disorders due to increased referral rates and limited capacity.
 Lack of EDSN is leading to extremely high caseloads for the part time specialist dietitian.
 Exploring future and funding of DESMOND with Diabetes team.
-Liaising with CAMHS and adult MH re eating disorders, including providing support and training to non specialist staff.
-Adult and Paediatric DNA rates above target, however benchmark well against national norms.
+Liaising with CAMHS and Adult Mental Health re eating disorders, including providing support and training to non specialist staff.
+Adult and Paediatric DNA rates above target, however benchmarks well against national norms.
 Opt in and patient centred systems are used.
-Awaiting migration to Trak for paediatric appointments and some other dietetic clinics, so text reminder system can be used.
+Awaiting migration to Trak for paediatric appointments and some other dietetic clinics to enable text reminder system to be used.